 As a business, no matter the size, it is vital that you are paid what is owed to you by customers and clients.
 Late payments or avoiding payment altogether for goods and services is an issue for a lot of our clients.
-Non-payment can be incredibly challenging for your cash flow.
+Non-payment can be incredibly challenging for your cash flow, and therefore, have a detrimental impact on your business in the long run.

 Managing your debtors effectively is key for any business.
 We set out below a number of steps you should take to effectively manage your debtors.